domschrei/mallob/docs/develop.md

 # Development with Mallob

+## General

+If you change or replace individual libraries under `lib/`, you'll need to rebuild parts of Mallob for it to reflect the changes.
+We advise to just remove the Mallob binaries in the build directory (`rm build/*mallob*`) and then re-build with the usual commands.
+This should then only recreate the missing binaries.

 ## Programming Interfaces

 The following list shows a few examples for how Mallob can be extended: